lalana32/Untappd/README.md

 # Untappd

-Untappd is an application for beer enthusiasts that allows users to browse, rate, and discover new beers.
+**Untappd** is an application for beer enthusiasts that allows users to browse, rate, and discover new beers.
+The application is built based on the social network **Untappd**, allowing users to share their beer experiences, follow other users, and engage through comments and likes.

 ## Technologies